 Gicheru also co-founded Kenya’s first fact-checking news site, PesaCheck.
 She has kept up the fight against mis- and dis-information by sharing effective techniques across the Sub-Saharan region.

-The founding editor of the Star Newspaper, she was also the first news editor and investigations editor for the Nation Media Group, the largest and most influential media group in East Africa.
+The founding editor of the Star newspaper in Nairobi, Gicheru was also the first female news editor at the Nation Media Group, the largest and most influential media group in East Africa.
 She is a recipient of the International Women's Media Foundation's Courage in Journalism Award and was named by New African magazine as one of the 100 Most Influential Africans of 2018.

 Gicheru is a member of the board of the Reuters Institute for the Study of Journalism and also serves on the board of directors of the Media Development Investment Fund (MDIF).